Initiatives & Policy Dialogues >>

 International climate finance plays a pivotal role in enabling developing countries to pursue low-carbon (mitigation) and climate-resilient (adaptation) pathways.
 It helps bridge the financing gap for projects that would otherwise struggle to attract investment, particularly in regions with limited access to capital.
 Among others, grants-based climate finance and highly concessional loans can support local capacity-building, the piloting of innovative solutions, and policy alignment with the Paris Agreement.
 It also acts as a catalyst for leveraging private sector participation, thereby multiplying the impact of public funds.
 Ultimately, international climate finance is crucial for addressing the climate crisis equitably and ensuring that no countries, regions, indigenous peoples and local communities are left behind.

-“While the USD 100 billion climate finance target was a significant milestone, it has proven to be insufficient – in both quantity and quality – given the scale of climate challenges we already face.
-We need to be honest about the shortcomings in meeting this goal, particularly for the world’s most vulnerable countries.
-The New Collective Quantified Goal on Climate Finance and its leverage need to be more ambitious, inclusive, and needs-based, truly reflecting the urgency of the climate crisis and the financial flows necessary to address it effectively.”
+Climate finance is among the key negotiation streams in international climate conferences.
+Reaching the USD 100 billion climate finance target and agreeing on the New Collective Quantified Goal on Climate Finance were major milestones for international climate finance.
+However, it also demonstrated significant shortcomings, both quantity and quality – given the scale of climate challenges we already face.
+International climate finance needs to be more ambitious, inclusive, and needs-based, truly reflecting the urgency of the climate crisis and the financial flows necessary to address it effectively.

 Research reports